Idi Amin: Illness and death

 On 19 July 2003, Amin's fourth wife, Nalongo Madina, reported that he was in a coma and near death at the King Faisal Specialist Hospital and Research Centre in Jeddah, Saudi Arabia, from kidney failure.
 She pleaded with the Ugandan president, Yoweri Museveni, to allow him to return to Uganda for the remainder of his life.
 Museveni replied that Amin would have to "answer for his sins the moment he was brought back".
 Amin's family eventually decided to disconnect life support and Amin consequently died at the hospital in Jeddah on 16 August 2003.
-He was buried in Ruwais Cemetery in Jeddah in a simple grave, without any fanfare.
+He was buried in Al Ruwais Cemetery in Jeddah in a simple grave, without any fanfare.

 After Amin's death, David Owen revealed that during his term as the British Foreign Secretary (1977 to 1979), he had proposed having Amin assassinated.
 He has defended this, arguing: "I'm not ashamed of considering it, because his regime goes down in the scale of Pol Pot as one of the worst of all African regimes".